zicklag/docs-1/docs/self-hosted/quickstart.md

+---
+description: If you're looking for the fastest way to get up-and-running with Directus, this guide will walk you through getting things installed, configured, and modeled.
+readTime: 12 minutes
+---

 # Quickstart Guide

 > If you're looking for the fastest way to get up-and-running with Directus, this guide will walk you through getting